• Skip to primary navigation

 Corned Beef and Cabbage

-This Irish corned beef and cabbage with Guinness beer is a traditional favorite that's super popular for St. Patrick's Day here in the States!
-It's incredibly easy to make and super flavorful whether you're serving it up fresh out of the oven or slicing for leftover sandwiches!
+This Irish corned beef and cabbage with Guinness beer is a traditional favorite that's super popular for St. Patrick's Day here in the States.
+It's incredibly easy to make and super flavorful, whether serving it fresh out of the oven or slicing it for leftover sandwiches.

 Check out this recipe